Attitude Stability Unit (ASU)

 Flight Testing the Device

 TBD.
 We basically plan an open loop flight where we attempt to move the canards through a prescribed sequence of movements and measure the they have on the rocket.
 Then attempt a series of flights starting with low subsonic flights and moving to 25,000 foot flights at speeds exceeding Mach 1.5.
+See the below Status section.

 Gallery